-- 9. The alleged violator and/or defense counsel may, with good cause, request the violation hearing be continued if additional time is needed in the preparation of the case.
-A waiver, however, will not be allowed simply for the purpose of delaying the hearing.
-The Board may take action to revoke parole if an inmate refuses to attend a violation hearing. - 10.
-Since transcripts of parole violation hearings may be subpoenaed for the purpose of impeaching the testimony of the parolee at criminal trials, continuations of violation hearings until pending charges are disposed of may be granted, if requested by the parolee and/or counsel. - 11.
-Unless a new conviction is included in the violation charges, an alleged violator has the right to present witnesses on their own behalf at their expense, who can offer information pertinent to the violation charge.
-This does not include character witnesses. - 12.
-An alleged violator has the right to confront adverse witnesses.
-However, they must indicate they wish to do so on the Notice of Charges in order for the Division to schedule the witness to appear.
-The Board may grant a continuance, without violating the "60-day rule" for prompt hearing, if the parolee and/or defense counsel requests to confront an adverse witness not present and not previously noted on the Notice of Charge. - 13.
-When the violation is based on a new conviction, the accused parole violator may not present or confront witnesses or offer evidence to re-litigate the parolee's guilt or innocence on the new charge.
-The parolee may, however, offer testimony or documents which may mitigate against revocation or the duration of the revocation. - 14.
-The Board, in the presentation of charges in parole violation cases, requires whenever practicable that witnesses against the accused violator, or the supervising parole officer, do not act as presenters of evidence. - 15.
+- 14. When the violation is based on a new conviction, the accused parole violator may not present or confront witnesses or offer evidence to re-litigate the parolee's guilt or innocence on the new charge.
+The parolee may, however, offer testimony or documents which may mitigate against revocation or the duration of the revocation. - 15.
+The Board, in the presentation of charges in parole violation cases, requires whenever practicable that witnesses against the accused violator, or the supervising parole officer, do not act as presenters of evidence. - 16.
 Documents, letters, affidavits, or other pertinent information or physical evidence may be presented by either the alleged violator or the Division.
-Substance of pertinent reports from other agencies may be made available to the alleged violator. - 16.
+Substance of pertinent reports from other agencies may be made available to the alleged violator. - 17.
 The alleged violator must submit to the NDOC (if in prison custody), and the Division, a list of names and addresses of witnesses they wish to present on their own behalf.
-However, as noted earlier, when the violation is based on a new conviction the alleged violator forgoes the right to present or confront witnesses in re-litigation of the facts of the new conviction. - 17.
-All witnesses providing testimony at the violation hearing, except for the parolee and the presenting Division employee, must do so under oath, which will be administered by a member of the Board.

-18. The findings of the Board will be made a matter of record, including a record of the violations for which the parolee was held responsible, and the evidence relied upon to reach these findings may be summarized.
+However, as noted earlier, when the violation is based on a new conviction the alleged violator forgoes the right to present or confront witnesses in re-litigation of the facts of the new conviction. - 18.
+All witnesses providing testimony at the violation hearing, except for the parolee and the presenting Division employee, must do so under oath, which will be administered by a member of the Board. - 19.
+The findings of the Board will be made a matter of record, including a record of the violations for which the parolee was held responsible, and the evidence relied upon to reach these findings may be summarized.
 A copy of the findings will be supplied to the parole violator.
 For related material, please see the "Parole Violations and Sanctions" document and the "Sentence Credit Earnings & Forfeitures and their Effect on Parole Eligibility and Sentence Discharge Dates" documents dated June 18, 2020, which are located in the appendix.

-Violation Hearings In Absentia (NRS 213.15187/AB80):
+VIOLATION HEARINGS IN ABSENTIA (NRS 213.15187/AB80): (Revised/Approved January 28, 2021)